 Overhead

-When enabling the Self-Profiling API in production, Facebook noticed a <1% impact on pageload (p=0.05).
-At Palette, none of our largest customers (>100M users) have reported noticeable performance regressions after enabling the profiler.
+When enabling the Self-Profiling API in production, Facebook reported a <1% impact on pageload (p=0.05).
+At Palette, none of our largest customers (>100M users) have reported performance regressions after enabling the profiler in production.

-In light of the Self-Profiling API and the Chrome DevTools lacking insight into slow codepaths for end users, we asked “What if the Chrome DevTools Profiler was powered by production profiles from end users?”
+In light of the Self-Profiling API and Chrome DevTools lacking insight into slow code paths for end users, we asked “What if Chrome DevTools Profiler was fed production profiles from end users?”

-Here are a few examples of use cases this would enable:
+Here are a few examples of use cases this would enable for a specific end user:

 Efficiently Finding Bottlenecks by Merging Profiles